Aliased Time-Modulated Array OFDM Transmit System: Signal model

 The key parameters of an ATMA OFDM system are: symbol rate \eqref{eq:symb_rate}, switching frequency \eqref{eq:sw_freq}, phase shifting resolution \eqref{eq:num_phase_shifts} and ACLR \eqref{eq:aclr_def}.
 Consider some maximum supported switching frequency $f_{\mathrm{sw} \max}$ expressed as a fraction of bandwidth.
 The minimum aliasing factor is $A_{\min} = B / f_{\mathrm{sw} \max}$.
-Knowing the minimum aliasing factor, the maximum oversampling factor can be calculated as follows $O_{\tau \max} = A / A_{\min}$.
+Knowing the minimum aliasing factor, the maximum pulse oversampling factor can be calculated as follows $O_{\tau \max} = A / A_{\min}$.
 The maximum value of $A$ is not constrained, but increasing it reduces the symbol rate.
 For example consider a system of bandwidth $B$, $N_{\mathrm{cp}} = 0.25K$, $N=4$ and and $f_{ \mathrm{sw} \max} = 1/4 B$.
 The $A$ and $O_{\tau}$ can be allocated in numerous ways.
 Tab. \ref{tab:example_sys_params} presents the system parameters for a few configurations of $A$ and $O_{\tau}$.
-Increasing $A$ enables higher values of the oversampling at the cost of a significantly reduced communication rate.
+Increasing $A$ enables higher values of the pulse oversampling at the cost of a significantly reduced communication rate.

 When considering the ATMA scheme in the context of the antenna array, each antenna is preceded by an identical time modulator front-end module.
 Therefore, any circuitry losses and imperfections will identically affect all antenna elements and scale linearly with the number of antennas.
-Due to the reduced communication rate, the system is envisioned to be used in radar-centric joint communications and sensing systems.
-The repeated block structure does not negatively affect the performance of OFDM radar when the zero-forcing channel estimation is considered.